udityalaad/FeedForward_MLP_Classifier/README.md

   <spacer type="vertical" height="4" width="2"></spacer>

   * ##### Activation Functions:
-     - For Hidden Layer: Sigmoid
-          Which was the ideal function to be used at the hidden layer
+     - <b> For Hidden Layer: Sigmoid </b> - which was the ideal function to be used at the hidden layer
-     - For Output Layer: SoftMax
-          The output is in one-hot encoded format, with only 1 of the 4 indices holding the value ‘1’.
+     - <b> For Output Layer: SoftMax </b> - The output is in one-hot encoded format, with only 1 of the 4 indices holding the value ‘1’.
 Hence it makes sense to use SoftMax here, which would normalize the output to a network of probability distribution.

   <spacer type="vertical" height="4" width="2"></spacer>